-Companies in which the top management has abandoned their ivory towers and make themselves available and present in everyday working life are often seen as more engaging and inspirational places to work.
-A culture of transparency and open communications gives employees a common direction and purpose, and often provides a sense of job satisfaction and security.
-Involving and engaging your valued employees, is the best way to keep a hold of them.
-In the age of social media and open sharing you can also be sure that word-of-mouth will carry this reputation into the ears of prospective employees and potential partners and clients alike.
+Companies in which the top management has abandoned their ivory towers and made themselves available in everyday working life are often seen as more engaging and inspirational places to work.
+A culture of transparency and open communications gives employees a common direction and purpose, and a sense of job satisfaction and security.
+Involving and engaging your valued employees is the best way to keep a hold of them.
+In the age of social media, you can also be sure that word-of-mouth will carry this reputation into the ears of prospective employees, partners, and clients alike.

-Promoting ideas internally and rallying the troops with a spirited battle cry by the leadership can really improve the external impact of your sales and marketing efforts.
+Promoting ideas internally and rallying the troops with a spirited battle cry can really improve the external impact of your sales and marketing efforts.
 To awaken passion in your audience, you must approach them with passion.
-If you internally promote a new campaign half-heartedly, then that is exactly how you can expect your employees to go on to promote it in the field.
-This is why communicating to your internal audience should always be approached with the same seriousness and professionalism as any and all communications directed at external stakeholders.
+If you internally promote a new campaign half-heartedly, then that is how you can expect your employees to promote it in the field.
+This is why communication with your internal audience should always be approached with the same seriousness and professionalism as that directed at external stakeholders.